Lionel Wendt Art Centre

 The Lionel Wendt Art Centre is a major art centre and theatre in Colombo, Sri Lanka, dedicated to the memory of Sri Lankan photographic artist Lionel Wendt.
-It combines live theatre and art exhibition, with two exhibition galleries and a theatre with over 600 seats.
+It combines live theatre and art exhibition, with two exhibition galleries and two theatres.

 It is managed by a trust established by an Act of Parliament.

 History

 Early art exhibitions were held at Wendt's home, with the second and third taking place after Lionel Wendt's death in 1944.
 After his death, his brother Harry decided to open a centre in his brother's memory, but he died just a year after his brother.
 The construction of the centre was finished by their mutual friend, Harold Peiris, for whom one of the Centre's second galleries is named.